BY LAUREN MAULDIN

 “How about winning?” she replied.
 “There is no reason this horse can’t win.”

-That’s when I realized that my trainer believed in me and my horse before I did.
+That’s when I realized that my trainer believed in me and my horse more than I did.

 See, riding has never exactly been easy for me.
 I’ve been significantly overweight my entire equestrian career.
 I have extreme trust issues, and get scared easily.
 Plus, I’ve racked up years of bad habits from riding on my own in my early 20’s.
 My horse, Simon, wins people over with his personality and heart, but historically he’s not been the kind of creature that turns heads at the horse show.
 He’s the horse you call cute, but not fancy.